-Apolipoprotein (Apo) E is produced under the direction of the APOE gene and is one of five main types of blood lipoproteins (A-E).
-This test evaluates a person’s DNA to determine what combination of APOE forms (genotype) is present.
-The APOE gene exists in three different forms (alleles) – e2, e3, and e4 – with e3 being the most common allele, found in 60% of the general population.
-Everyone inherits a pair of APOEgenes that is some combination of these three.
+The APOE gene exists in three different forms or alleles – e2, e3, and e4 – with e3 being the most common allele found in 60% of the general population.
+Everyone inherits a pair of APOE genes that is some combination of these three.

-APOE e4 has been associated with an increased risk of late onset Alzheimer disease (AD), that is AD that develops after the age of 65.
-This effect is additive in that one copy of e4 (e2/e4 or e3/e4) carries some increased risk and two copies of e4 (e4/e4) are associated with even more of a risk of developing AD.
-It is important to note, however, that we are talking about the risk relative to other people at the same age with fewer copies of e4.
-In terms of lifetime risk, most individuals with APOE e4 will never develop AD and there are many people with AD who are e4 negative.
+Having one copy of the APOE e4 allele (e2/e4 or e3/e4) carries some increased risk of developing AD, while having two copies of e4 (e4/e4) is associated with an even higher risk.
+However, it is important to note that this risk is relative to other people at the same age with fewer copies of e4.
+Most individuals with APOE e4 will never develop AD in their lifetime, and there are also many people with AD who do not have this gene variant.